Skip to content

 UI CustomizationFully flexible (custom JS/UI)Fully flexible via ABAP logic

-Runtime Model DynamicsMostly static, runtime requires JS codingDynamic via RTTI and runtime logic
+Runtime Model DynamicsMostly static, runtime needs JS codingDynamic via RTTI and runtime logic

-Use Case FitHighly interactive or frontend-heavy appsBackend-driven UIs with clean backend control
+Use Case FitStrongly interactive or frontend-heavy appsBackend-driven UIs with clean backend control

 Learning CurveSteep (JS, XML, binding, tooling)Flat (ABAP-only, no JS or metadata)